 “They never came out and said, ‘Hey, we’re not doing the music thing any more,’” said the source.
 “It just kind of silently went away.”

 On 15 February 2018, Hangar 13 laid off a number of staff.
 The company would not say how many, but three people who were there told me that it was significant.
 Some of those staff were invited to take new positions at 2K Czech, which was rebranded to become part of Hangar 13, or at the company’s studio in Brighton, UK, which has not yet been officially announced.
-Today, 2K PR says that there are 150 people at Hangar 13, but that means something far different than it did just a year ago.
+At the time of writing, 2K PR says that there are 150 people at Hangar 13, but that means something far different than it did just a year ago.

 “I know a large part of the reason for these layoffs was financial,” said one person involved.
 “It’s a lot cheaper to hire and maintain engineering [and other staff] in the UK and Europe.
 The cost of living in San Francisco in exorbitant.”